Starting studies

 Deadlines for Master's programmes

-Confirm your place and pay the tuition fee when required by the deadline informed to you by the LUT International Mobility Services.
+- Students who are admitted through Double Degree Admission: Confirm your place and pay the tuition fee when required by the deadline informed to you by LUT International Mobility Services.

 Student Union Membership fee